 Road rehabilitation works on several of the City’s roads began yesterday at Stirling Crescent and today on Welshpool Road East’s slow lane going up the hill between Lewis and Gladys streets.

-The technology being utilized to undertake the rehabilitation provides shorter works programs, compared to conventional road rehabilitation projects, however significant space is needed to undertake the work. , As a result the current road network as been temporarily modified with traffic traveling up the hill at Welshpool Road East is being directed to the right side of the road, in one of the two downhill traffic lanes with downhill traffic restricted to one lane.
+The technology being utilised to undertake the rehabilitation provides shorter works programs, compared to conventional road rehabilitation projects, however significant space is needed to undertake the work. , As a result the current road network as been temporarily modified with traffic travelling up the hill at Welshpool Road East is being directed to the right side of the road, in one of the two downhill traffic lanes with downhill traffic restricted to one lane.

 This equipment will be operating throughout the day in order to complete the works quickly.